katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-05-class-overview.md

 ## Content

 There will be a lot of reading, viewing, and listening.
-But I will also supplement the course with synchronous lectures to help guide and aid along the way.
+But I will also supplement the course with optional synchronous lectures to help guide and aid along the way.
 I recognize that this is not easy stuff.
 Don't worry!
 We will get through this together, even online!

 With specific respect to videos; I will post videos of myself explaining topics, as well as videos of any synchronous lectures.
 I will also supplement these with videos by other practitioners and teachers.
 These serve to offer varying view points, clear explanations, and a break from you seeing my face all the time.